 See the screenshot and list below to learn the tools you can use to create or edit a template with the What You See Is What You Get (WYSIWYG) editor:

-- Template Name (Optional): In this field, you can enter a name for your template.
+- Template Name (Optional): Enter a name for your template.
 Users will not see this field when they receive the training notification email.

-- Sender's Email Address: In this field, you can enter a sender's email address, which users will see in the email.
-You can enter any email address you’d like.
+- Sender's Email Address: Enter a sender's email address, which users will see in the email.
+You can enter any email address you would like.

-- Sender's Name (Optional): In this field, you can enter the name that will display in the email next to the sender's email address.
+- Sender's Name (Optional): Enter the name that will display in the email next to the sender's email address.

 -

-Subject: In this field, enter the email’s subject line, which users will see in their inbox.
-This subject line will also be the title of the template if you haven't added a training notification Template Name.
+Subject: Enter the email’s subject line, which users will see in their inbox.
+This subject line will also be the title of the template if you haven't added a training notification template name.
 Here are a few examples:

 - Mandatory Training Campaign